lm3nitro/Projects/New/Network Services FTP.md

 nmap -Pn -sS 10.10.73.116 -p- -T5 -vvvv
 ```

-While performing the nmap scan, I also used Wireshark to capture the traffic.
+While performing the Nmap scan, I also used Wireshark to capture the traffic.
 Below is a screenshot showing port 21 and why it was identified as being opened, given the behavior seen:

 ![Pasted image 20240919134047](https://github.com/user-attachments/assets/8c887aa2-2452-4beb-ac6f-6a2ef84e9a0e)

-Based on the output of the scan, I see thatt port 21 is open and the target is using FTP.
+Based on the output of the scan, I see that port 21 is open and the target is using FTP.

 ![Pasted image 20240919134313](https://github.com/user-attachments/assets/62c0580c-e92a-4386-af16-1ef9bfdb154e)